• LDA-NOC clear

 Indira Nagar / Aliganj₹14,000-₹22,000₹22,000-₹32,000₹25,000-₹40,000

 Banks treat plots and flats as different asset classes, with different loan products, rates and conditions.
-Here is the 2026 reality across the major Indian lenders.
+Here's the 2026 reality across the major Indian lenders.

 ParameterFlat home loanPlot loan